certbot/certbot/certbot/docs/install.rst

 They can be installed by running the same installation command above but replacing ``certbot`` with the name of the desired package.

-There are no Certbot packages available for Debian Jessie and Jessie users should instead use certbot-auto_.

 **Ubuntu**

 If you run Ubuntu Trusty, Xenial, or Bionic, certbot is available through the official PPA,